crashappsec/chalk/src/docs/guide-user-guide.md

 configuring the reporting to include, at a bare minimum, the `CHALK_ID` and `METADATA_ID` fields.

-For each of the above operations, the Chalk report allows you to configure a primary report.
+For each of the above operations, the chalk report allows you to configure a primary report.
 That report can go to multiple different places, including the terminal, log files, HTTPS URLs, and s3 buckets.